Monday, 28 November 2022

 In 1998, I stumbled upon the American Film Institute's list of the greatest American films of all time.
 It sparked a life-long passion for cinema and an obsession with similar film lists.
 I wanted to see all the great movies, and these lists told me which ones to start with.
 As time went on, the lists blurred together into one huge list on my computer, which then made me wonder what would happen if I compiled them properly in a spreadsheet.
 Would it tell me what the greatest film of all time was?

 Below is the result of that ridiculous thought.
-I collected 65 lists, each containing either 50 or 100 (or sometimes 101) films.
+I have collected 82 lists, each containing between 30 and 101 films.
 Some were alphabetised, some were ranked, some were arranged chronologically, so I used a rudimentary weighting system to even them out - basically an appearance on an unranked list got you a five, while an appearance on a ranked list started at 10 points for the top 10, nine for being in the next 10, and so on.
 I sought out lists of under-represented films - those from certain continents, or of certain genres, or certain eras, or directed by women - in a further attempt to even things out.

 I realise what a flawed endeavour this is, and that my methodology is also flawed, but here are the results nonetheless.